faassen/secretweblog_zola/content/posts/no-you-are-smart-enough-for-zope.md

 tags = ["zope"]
 +++

-# No, you are smart enough for Zope

 This [blog
 entry](http://wyattbaldwin.com/2008/04/04/ruby-on-rails-revisited/) on
 picking web frameworks is quite interesting.
 It doesn't give a lot of